 Established in 2020, the Wild Ingleborough Partnership brings together six organisations with a wide range of expertise.

-Besides the core six partners, we have quarterly stakeholder meetings where we are grateful to receive the input of a wide range of individuals and organisations, including the Yorkshire Dales National Park Authority, Ribble Rivers Trust, Yorkshire Dales Millennium Trust and the RSPB.
+Besides the core six partners, we have stakeholder meetings where we are grateful to receive the input of a wide range of individuals and organisations, including the Yorkshire Dales National Park Authority, Ribble Rivers Trust, Yorkshire Dales Millennium Trust and the RSPB.
 Together with input from local people and businesses, this collaboration is helping to shape the direction of the Wild Ingleborough project.

 The Ingleborough National Nature Reserve, managed by Natural England covers over 1,000 hectares of the mountain and is the core part of the Wild Ingleborough project area.